MACS-33002/macs-33002-2024s-Mendyhao/README.md

 _ANSWER:_

 _Generally, yes!
 The model's strong AUC score of nearly 89% and a recall of 80% for the churn class indicate that banks can effectively identify and take measures for 80% of actual churn cases._

+**File Instructions:**

+A final version of the code can be found in `P4_evaluation.ipynb`.
+A presentation slide is available in `P5_PresentationSlide.pdf`, with a presentation video link in the front page.